Nano-DNA-Studios/Orca-Docker-Image/README.md

 You will need to Download, Extract and Format all Orca files into a folder yourself (~35 GB) in order to make the Image.
 The folder structure should look like the following.

+(There are more files then are in the image)
 ![image](https://github.com/Nano-DNA-Studios/Orca-Docker-Image/assets/93613553/271b2ebf-cb95-47a0-84bf-1dcab3abf5e6)